 Although ABBA’s UK album sales remained solid and strong right up until their very last release in 1982, that year proved to be a disappointment in terms of singles.
 Coming right after ‘One Of Us’, a solid Top Three hit, ‘Head Over Heels’ only reached number 25, their lowest-charting single since ‘I Do, I Do, I Do, I Do, I Do’.
 ABBA’s final two singles – ‘The Day Before You Came’ and ‘Under Attack’ – fared no better than 32 and 26, respectively.
 No doubt this dramatic slide down the UK charts jolted the members a little.
 As Agnetha recalled, “It became a habit that every single should reach number one in England.
 That was just how things should be.”
 One can only speculate about the reasons for this sudden decline in ABBA’s fortunes on the singles chart, but certainly the group’s efforts to reinvent themselves had taken them into a more complex, mature and sometimes aloof territory, where single buyers looking for catchy hits were less prepared to follow them.
 Mentally, it seemed, Benny Andersson and Björn Ulvaeus already had their sights set on the stage musicals that would be their future.
 After a decade as a pop act, they were prepared to leave the hit singles to the many bright young things that were only too anxious to get a stab at the pop charts – many of whom made no secret of their limitless admiration for ABBA.

 While there were few signs of ABBA in the UK charts for the remainder of the Eighties, it wasn’t like they were completely forgotten.
 There may not have been any high-profile coverage of the group in the media, but all sorts of compilation albums kept selling in healthy quantities on the quiet.
 Then, exactly a decade after the group’s final recordings, enough time had passed for people to get nostalgic about them.
 With the release of the immensely successful 1992 hits collection, ABBA Gold – masterminded from Great Britain – ABBA shot to number one all over the world again.
 It seems ABBA Gold was especially successful in the UK, where it reached the number one spot in three separate time-periods, the second time in conjunction with the 1999 hoopla surrounding the 25th anniversary of ABBA’s Eurovision win and the opening of the Mamma Mia! musical, and then the third time in conjunction with the film version of Mamma Mia!.
-To date ABBA Gold has spent well over 300 weeks on the chart and sold more than 4 million copies to make it one of the best-selling albums of all time, spending 900 weeks on the UK Albums Charts.
+ABBA Gold is the second best-selling album of all time in the UK, just behind Queen’s Greatest Hits and in August 2019 it became the longest-running top 100 album of all time, spending 900 weeks on the UK Albums Charts.

 The British population may have been a little uncertain whether they would want to embrace ABBA wholeheartedly back in 1974 – but they have certainly made up for it since.